yeozhenhao/Java_HTMLtoPDF/README.md

 With permission from the authors, I shared the PDF with my batchmates.
 It helped me and my batchmates study Psychiatry better.

 ##### <ins>Java modules used:</ins>
-- Selenium with ChromeDriver to load up HTML5 elements (which cannot be loaded with Jsoup alone)
+- Selenium with ChromeDriver to load up HTML5 & WebApp elements (which cannot be loaded with Java URL connection classes)
 - Jsoup to retrieve HTML code
 - iText5 (aka Flying Saucer) to convert HTML to PDF with my custom CSS file